tensorzero

 Ship with confidence with built-in A/B testing, routing, fallbacks, retries, etc.

-- [x] Enforce principled experiments (RCTs) in complex workflows, including multi-turn and compound LLM systems
+- [x] Enforce principled experiments in complex workflows, including support for multi-turn LLM systems, sequential testing, and more.

 Build with an open-source stack well-suited for prototypes but designed from the ground up to support the most complex LLM applications and deployments.